 Making the traditional chicken satay does need more elaborated ingredients and preparation steps.
 Don't get me wrong, I totally LOVE it as it's super delicious.

 While I do like to go all the way when preparing delicious food, sometimes I do find myself not having the ingredients or the time to make it the traditional way.
-That's when this recipe came to be, by:
+That's when this recipe came to be:

-- Simplifying the ingredients - Using easier-to-find ingredients without compromising the essences of a delicious satay.
+- Simplifying the ingredients - Using easier-to-find ingredients without compromising the essence of a delicious satay.